hxhlb/pois0nSword/README.md

 # posi0nSword
-By GenericCoding with a major contribution by @zeroxjf fixing krw.
+By GenericCoding with a major contribution by @zeroxjf fixing webkit r/w.

 A demonstration of arbitrary read write using cve-2025-43529 on iOS 26.1